uktrade/tamato/docs/source/architecture/index.rst

 system fetches it's data – for example, to efficiently generate a new field using aggregates.

-The :class:`~common.models.tracked.TrackedModelQuerySet` is one of the most used as it implements selecting the correct versions from the version control system.
+The :class:`~common.models.trackedmodel.TrackedModelQuerySet` is one of the most used as it implements selecting the correct versions from the version control system.

 ``parsers``